Threalligence Logo

 How to select a vCISO:

 A vCISO delivers strategic leadership on a part-time or project basis, offering high-level expertise without the overhead of a full-time executive salary.
 This model is ideal for organizations needing certified information systems security professional (CISSP) guidance for compliance, risk management, and incident response planning but may not require a daily on-site presence.
-Threalligence, LLC offers experienced, tested and certified experts who work in your communities and are invested in the community.
+Threalligence offers experienced, tested and certified experts who work in your communities and are invested in the community.

 "It is important to celebrate our victories, but we cannot linger on them.
 For the Infinite Game is still going and there is still much work to be done."